 In this exhibition I explore the effect that Christianity has had on Indigenous cultures since its introduction onto the Australian continent, referencing Christian and other Western mythologies in a newly created storyline.
 I am in effect creating a new Australian mythology whilst inferring that pre-invasion Australia was the Garden.
 Whilst this is not new territory, I bring a fresh spin to it through my use of certain storytelling techniques and a subjugation of the source mythology to turn a mirror onto the viewer’s idea of this well-known trope.

-You can visit The Hidden Garden at;
+The Hidden Garden showed at;

 Gallery Lane Cove from the 23rd of May 2019 through to 29th of June 2019.